hachyderm/community/README.md

 The emoji that are provided via your instance of Mastodon are the emoji set you can use.
 You can use the Emojos app to see what emoji are available for you to use.
 For example, the Hachyderm set is visible via [emojos.in/hachyderm.io](https://emojos.in/hachyderm.io).

 Mastodon will render emojis in use on other instances in your feed correctly.
-So users on other instances will see all these emoji correctly, even if they do not have them on their own instance to use themselves.
+Likewise users on other instances will see the special emoji you use here on Hachyderm correctly, even if they do not have them on their own, separate, instance.